-One of the world's biodiversity hotspot, the Cape Floristic Region (CFR) in South Africa is characterized by remarkable vegetation with high levels of endemism and species richness.
-Thought to be driven by relatively climatic stability, the floral diversity of the CFR, however, is not homogenous across the whole region.
+One of the world's biodiversity hotspots, the Cape Floristic Region (CFR) in South Africa is characterized by remarkable vegetation with high levels of endemism and species richness.
+The floral diversity of the CFR is thought to be driven by relative climatic stability, but it is not homogenous across the whole region.

 This study uses GBIF-mediated occurrences of nine classes of vascular and non-vascular plants to map the species richness of the CFR—highlighting the extreme diversity in the southwestern part of the region.
-Using high-resolution paleoclimatic data derived from staple isotope analysis of up to ~20,000 years old hyraceum (fossilized feces and urine of the rock hyrax) samples, the authors explore the climate change dynamics in the western CFR.
+Using high-resolution paleoclimatic data derived from stable isotope analysis of hyraceum samples (fossilized faeces and urine of the rock hyrax) up to ~20,000 years old, the authors explore the climate change dynamics in the western CFR.